AIRLab-POLIMI/active-vision/README.md

    - Install *Lang SAM*:
      - Move to `/home/.../.local/lib/pythonX.XX/site-packages`
-     - Download the repository `https://github.com/luca-medeiros/lang-segment-anything` and copy the folder `lang_sam` into the `site-packages` folder
+     - Download the repository `https://github.com/luca-medeiros/lang-segment-anything` at the commit `134a48a` made on Nov 1st 2023, and copy the folder `lang_sam` into the `site-packages` folder
      - `pip install torch torchvision`
      - <details>
          <summary>